 - Á. Hegedüs, Á. Horváth, D. Varró: A model-driven framework for guided design space exploration.
 Autom.
 Softw.
 Eng.
 22(3): 399-436 (2015)

-I am a professor of software engineering and research chair of the MTA-BME Lendület Cyber-Physical Systems Research Group.
+I am a professor of software engineering and a former research chair of the MTA-BME Lendület Cyber-Physical Systems Research Group.
 My research focuses on model-based software and systems engineering techniques and tools for smart and safe cyber-physical systems.
 I am co-founder of IncQuery Labs Ltd. and the VIATRA open source model query and transformation framework.